mialkin/docs/design/ddd.md

 ### Value object

-A **value object** is a thing that doesn't have an identity which you can compare with other thing by just looking at its properties.
+A **value object** is an object that doesn't have an identity which you can compare with other thing by just looking at its properties.
 A `DateTime` object in .NET can serve as an example.
 If value object requires validation you put this validation logic in the constructor and then you don't have to check it anywhere else in the code.

 ### Domain event